Special guest speaker Silva Johansson:

-Sunday Pass of Melfort Shipwreck Walk: September 3 and 17 10 am to 11
+Monday Pass of Melfort Shipwreck Walk: March 17 at 11 am

 Silva Johansson leads this walk to the site of a tragic shipwreck that inspired the creation of Amphitrite Lighthouse at the turn of the century.
 Learn why westerrn Vancouver Island has earned the name "Graveyard of the Pacific".
 SIlva brings history to life on this walk along the Pacific coastline where countless ship and sailors have floundered.
 Meet at the trailhead in the Whale Parking Lot, middle of coast Guard Road (not the emergency kiosk).